wp-plugins/the-casengo-chat-widget/readme.txt

 To configure the plugin you must have a Casengo account.
 Have an account already?
 Great!
 If not, <a href=\"http://get.casengo.com/signup\" target=\"_blank\" title=\"Sign up for a free Casengo account\">sign up here</a>.
 Casengo is free to trial for 30 days; thereafter, the first agent is always free!

 Step 1.
-Create a free Casengo account at <a href=\"http://get.casengo.com/signup\">get.casengo.com/signup</a>
+Create a free Casengo account at <a href=\"http://get.casengo.com/signup\">get.casengo.com/signup</a><br>
-Step 2. log into your WordPress Admin Site, search for plugin 'casengo' and install it.
+Step 2. log into your WordPress Admin Site, search for plugin 'casengo' and install it.<br>
 Step 3.
 Go to the Casengo config section in WordPress and set your unique Casengo subdomain, color theme and position!

 ...et voila, the chat button magically appears on your website!